confluent-ps-apac/cp-flink-sql-executor/README.md

 Of course, you may simplify the above by building docker file that:
 1. Copy the jar file into the container
-2. Copy the queris file into the container
+2. Copy the queries file into the container
 3. Start the docker.

 Example of Dockerfile: